openstack/keystone/doc/source/upgrading.rst

    diagnose symptoms of common deployment issues and receive instructions for resolving them.

-#.
-Run ``keystone-manage db_sync --expand`` on the first node to expand the
+#. (*New in Newton*) Run ``keystone-manage db_sync --expand`` on the first node
-   database schema to a superset of what both the previous and next release can utilize, and create triggers to facilitate the live migration process.
+   to expand the database schema to a superset of what both the previous and next release can utilize, and create triggers to facilitate the live migration process.

    .. warning::